traveno/proshop-helper/README.md

 # Building

-Building requires a TypeScript installation.
-A TypeScript global transpiler can be installed using the Node.js package manager...

-`npm install -g typescript`

-Then install the project's dependencies by running this command in the root project directory...
+The following commands are executed from the root project directory.

+Install the project's dependencies:

 `npm install`

-Source code can be built by running `tsc` in the root directory of the project.
+Source code can be built by running:

-VSCode seems to work best for this type of project.
-Press `ctrl + shift + b` to build.
+`npm run build`

 # Quick Overview